- Smoking Waters Mountain Man Rendezvous brings life to the history of this area

 Overview: As you step back into the 1800s at the Smoking Waters Mountain Man Rendezvous, you’ll be able to see, feel and hear what it was like in the times of the rough and rugged mountain men who populated this area.

 When: The Smoking Waters Mountain Man Rendezvous is held in early August of each year, lasting about 9 days.
 Hours are usually from 9 am to 5:30 pm.
+This year the event will take place August 4th-13th, 2017.

 Where: The encampment can be spotted off of US 20 when coming from the southwest.
 The Smoking Waters Mountain Main Rendezvous takes place on forest land of the Gallatin National Forest, directly west of West Yellowstone and adjacent to Iris Street.